ChaelCodes/jekyll-twitch/README.md

 ## Code of Conduct

-Everyone interacting in the Twitch::Jekyll project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ChaelCodes/jekyll-twitch/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Jekyll::Twitch project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ChaelCodes/jekyll-twitch/blob/main/CODE_OF_CONDUCT.md).